arkakapi/digital-library/readme.md

 ## Contributing

-Thank you for considering contributing to the Arka Kapı Digital Subscription System!
-See [opened issues](https://github.com/arkakapi/subscription-system/issues).
+Thank you for considering contributing to the Arka Kapı Digital Library!
+See [opened issues](https://github.com/arkakapi/digital-library/issues).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Arka Kapı Digital Subscription System, please send an e-mail to Omer Citak via [omer@arkakapidergi.com](mailto:omer@arkakapidergi.com).
+If you discover a security vulnerability within Arka Kapı Digital Library, please send an e-mail to Omer Citak via [omer@arkakapidergi.com](mailto:omer@arkakapidergi.com).
 All security vulnerabilities will be promptly addressed.

 ## License